-On a semi-annual basis, EPC-DO will prepare a list of individuals designated as on-call representatives and will designate the week each will be on-call.
-This list will be distributed to on-call representatives and Laboratory managers including Principal Associate Directorate for Operations (PADOPS), Associate Directorate for Environment, Safety, and Health (ADESH), Associate Directorate for Environmental Management (ADEM), Emergency Operations (SEO-DO), EPC-DO, Environmental Protection and Compliance Division Compliance Programs Group (EPC-CP), and Environmental Protection and Compliance Division Environmental Stewardship Group (EPC-ES).
-The on-call representative can be reached by pager at 505-664-7722.
+On a quarterly basis, EPC-CP will prepare a list of individuals designated as on-call representatives and will designate the week each will be on-call.
+This list will be distributed to on-call representatives and Laboratory managers including Deputy Directorate for Operations (DDOPS), Associate Directorate for Environment, Safety, and Health, Quality, Safeguards & Security (ESHQSS), Emergency Operations Center (EOC), Environmental Protection and Compliance Division - Compliance Programs Group (EPC-CP), and the Environmental Stewardship Group (EPC-ES).